-It is worth knowing a little bit about the network of GPs that exist in your borough.
-It's called a Primary Care Network.
+The network of GPs that exist in Westminster and Kensington & Chelsea is called a Primary Care Network (PCN).
 Some GP surgeries offer specialist services and you may be referred to another GP within the network for a blood test, ECG, minor surgery, or a diabetic clinic.

 If you join your GP surgery PPG, you will be invited to PCN meetings to discuss how the network can work together more efficiently.

 For Westminster and Kensington & Chelsea PPG members

 Healthwatch Central West London staff facilitate a PPG Forum for PPG group members across both boroughs.
 We offer an independent informal space away from the GP practice for patients to meet, to share the success of their work, explore how to approach challenges, and discuss joint working across Primary Care Networks.
 From time to time, we invite speakers to tell us about new services and to listen to patients' concerns.

 By joining the forum, you will also receive updates and invites to PPG Forum events and online conversations.

 To join the PPG Forum, email our Primary Care Engagement Officer, Odeta Pakalnyte at firstname.lastname@example.org